-For example, should you move to a city, town, or country village?
+For example, should you move to a city, town, or a country village?
 Much will depend on how you picture your retirement – and it doesn’t have to mean slowing down if you don’t want to.

-1. Plymouth
+1. Harrogate

 plymouth